 As coaches, we should be the ones to do it SAFELY.
 Here are some concepts when designing weight room challenges that can protect your athletes:

-That all being said, here are few of my personal favorites that have become staples in our program:
+That all being said, here are few of my personal favorite weight room workouts that have become staples in our program:

 One Inch Pushup

 Nothing gets a group focused for a training session better than a mental toughness challenge.
 The one inch pushup is one of our favorite weight room challenges because it combines core strength, shoulder stability, and increases upper body blood flow all at the same time.

 Every athlete begins by setting up in our “perfect pushup position”: elbows tight, feet together, core and glutes engaged.
 Then on the “up one inch” command, athletes push their chest 1 inch off the floor and hold.
 A few seconds later we move up one more inch.
 And then another.
 Repeat until your reach lockout, then perform the same method back down.
 Use your best judgement as technique begins to fail.
 The difficulty of the rep is all controlled by how fast you move them through their positions.